ifeanyimuogbo/jur-profile-builder/README.md

 I bootstrapped thos project with [Create React App](https://github.com/facebook/create-react-app).

-`Note`: I started out writing my own React code from scratch.
+`Note`: I started out writing my own React/Webpack code from scratch.
 However, I realized I could save more time by generating the project with CRA and doing customizations myself and this is a 4-hours long assessment.
 ## Available Scripts

 In the project directory, you can run: